jacobbat/resume/resume.md

 #### Cloud Custodian implementation | Multibillion dollar FinTech company

-* Wrote a Python script to deploy Cloud Custodian into 150+ AWS accounts using a hub and spoke approach, with Lambda, SQS, SNS, and SES services
+* Used Python and Boto 3 to deploy Cloud Custodian into 150+ AWS accounts using a hub and spoke approach, with Lambda, SQS, SNS, and SES services

 #### Rancher Kubernetes hardening and automation | S&P 500 semiconductor manufacturer

 * Created Rancher helm charts to help the client migrate 170+ applications from an internal PaaS to Kuberentes
 * Wrote a Python application to validate Rancher cluster configuration, conduct health checks, and ensure security compliance
 * Deployed custom Validating and Mutating webhook APIs written in Python and using MTLS to govern the deployment of Service objects
-* Recorded and edited a 13 minute video to walk developers through the application migration process to Rancher Kubernetes
+*	Created a short video to walk developers through the application migration process to Rancher Kubernetes

 #### AWS EC2 to Beanstalk migration | National digital marketplace for home services